Sandra Masters

-Sandra Masters is a Canadian politician and the current Mayor of Regina, Saskatchewan.
-Masters is the first female mayor of either of Saskatchewan's major cities.
-She was first elected in the 2020 Saskatchewan municipal elections.
+Sandra Masters is a Canadian politician who was the 35th mayor of Regina, Saskatchewan, holding the role from 2020 to 2024.
+Masters was the first elected female mayor of either of Saskatchewan's major cities.

+Before politics

 Masters moved to Regina in 1999 and worked for Richardson Agriculture as the manager of credit for the Prairie Provinces.
 Since 2014 she had served on the board of Regina Exhibition Association Limited (REAL), but she resigned her role as board chair in order to run for mayor.